Hypnotherapy for depression and anxiety Sydney

 As a clinical hypnotherapist, I understand anxiety and pain as information or a signal for help when the organism strives to solve a problem.

-For some people, the source can be found early in childhood events.
-For others, it may be a defence mechanism for subconscious conflicts, or a reaction to stress and strain.
+For some people, the source can be found in early childhood events.
+For others, it may be a defence mechanism for subconscious conflicts or a reaction to stress and strain.

 The good news is that depression, anxiety and social phobias can be treated very well with hypnosis therapy by resolving the trauma.
 Hypnotherapy can help clients to overcome their fears and grow healthy self-esteem.